nikolaz90/nikolaz90/README.md

 - 👋 Hi, I’m @nikolaz90
 - 👀 I’m interested in ... music and coding !
-- 🌱 I’m currently learning ... javaScript and PHP
+- 🌱 I’m currently learning ... javaScript
 - 💞️ I’m looking to collaborate on ... any web applications being put together.
 - 📫 How to reach me ... drop me a line!